snhirsch/katana-midi-bridge/README.md

 I've had success using a passive USB hub with the single USB on the BBG, but YMMV since most USB<->5Pin MIDI converters draw some degree of bus power.
 A powered hub might be necessary in some situations.

+If all else fails, open an issue here and I'll try to help.
+Please describe as much as you can about your environment and what you have tried.